riceissa/issarice.com/wiki/resources-for-the-university-of-washington.md

 - Brian Tomasik advises that [in general, one should not get a PhD](http://reducing-suffering.org/advice-students-earning-give/#In_general_Don8217t_get_a_PhD).
 He discusses computer science especially (with links to more blog posts).

+# External links

+- [Mirror of this page on Quora](https://riceissa.quora.com/Resources-for-UW) (might have comments in the future)